 The answer doesn’t really matter, of course, what you want to know is whether the candidate was engaged enough to care.
 It certainly could be that the candidate doesn’t know because the organization’s leadership didn’t communicate effectively.
 If that is the case, explore how the employee felt about that and find out whether strategic goal alignment is something that they think is important.

-There are really no “right” or “wrong” answers to any of these questions, but they are effective ways to start the conversation about improvement, and gain a better understanding of how the candidate will fit into your culture.
-Asking them, and appropriate follow-up questions, will give you a very good idea if you have someone who is willing to engage in continuous improvement or someone who would rather simply do the job the way its always been done.
+There are no “right” or “wrong” answers to any of these questions, but they are effective ways to start the conversation about improvement and gain a better understanding of how the candidate will fit into your culture.
+Asking them, along with appropriate follow-up questions will give you a very good idea if you have someone who is willing to engage in continuous improvement or someone who would instead merely do the job the way its always been done.